Turkish Street Food Guide: What to Eat & Where

 Harbor area döner with fresh seafood influences

-Nothing says Istanbul like eating a fresh fish sandwich from a rocking boat on the Golden Horn.
-Balık ekmek vendors grill fresh mackerel or sea bass right on their boats, serving it in crusty bread with onions, lettuce, and lemon.
+Balık ekmek is a fish sandwich sold from boats moored on the Golden Horn.
+Vendors grill fresh mackerel or sea bass on board and serve it in crusty bread with onions, lettuce, and lemon.

 The experience is as important as the food, standing on a floating platform, watching the fish sizzle on the grill while seagulls circle overhead and the call to prayer echoes across the Bosphorus.